Good times for Red-Inc as they recertify as a B Corp in April 2021.

 “Being a B Corp has kept us alert to the impact we have and the impact we pass to our clients.
 We have forged ahead with industry leading schemes and offset programmes.
 Those that not only capture our impact but that of our clients”.

 The process is time consuming and very rigorous.
 But Red-Inc are adamant it gives them a significant learning experience.
 Which in turn helps them to become even better.
 Having to recertify every 3 years means that you can set new adventurous targets for the future.
 The set to work achieving them.

 In the first assessment, Red-Inc who run the process internally rather than with external support, scored a very credible 85.2 points.
 (80 being the minimum required to certify)

 And despite the challenges of COVID and delays caused by the lockdowns, they went ahead and started their recertification in 2020 and passed in April 2021 after a slight delay due to COVID.

-“Our latest score is 96.1 – which all things considered isn’t too bad, plus we added a credible 11 points into our first assessment score” say Adam
+“Our latest score is 96.1.
+Which when all things are considered isn’t too bad.
+We added a credible 11 points into our first assessment score” say Adam

 “We scored extremely well in the Environmental section of the assessment, scoring 37.8 points up from 31.6 in 2017”.

 With their founders environmental passion, drive and vision this is hardly a surprise.
 In march 2021 Adam joined the advisory council for the Rainforest Trust UK